 - Plans, organizes, maintains, and manages the operations and reliability of College facilities and general infrastructure systems.
 Establishes and monitors preventative maintenance processes and programs and facility inspection processes for on-going review of maintenance work by agencies having jurisdiction.

 - Supervises administrative services skilled and technical/support staff.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.

 - Develops, recommends, and administers policies, procedures, and processes in support of grounds and building maintenance operations; implements and monitors compliance with approved policies, procedures, and processes.

-- Administers procurement and fiscal management activities associated with building and grounds maintenance activities, which may include: preparing RFIs, RFPs, and ITBs for maintenance related work to acquire trades and professional assistance; monitoring spending on project and cost account basis; recommending and implementing corrective spending plans; reviewing and authorizing purchase orders; administering contracts; obtaining price quotes and bids; purchasing and approving employee purchases; ensuring compliance with college and public purchasing rules; and/or, performing other related activities.
+- Administers procurement and fiscal management activities associated with building and grounds maintenance activities, which may include: RFPs, and contracts for custodial, grounds and maintenance related work to acquire trades and professional assistance; monitoring spending on project and cost account basis; recommending and implementing corrective spending plans; reviewing and authorizing purchase orders; administering contracts; obtaining price quotes and bids; purchasing and approving employee purchases; ensuring compliance with college and public purchasing rules; and/or, performing other related activities.

 - Monitors the safety and accessibility of the College and its facilities.
-Serves as the point of contact for the department for ADA compliance issues, accessibility improvement projects, and/or other related issues.
+Serves as the point of contact for the department for code (e.g. ADA, Fire Life Safety) compliance issues, accessibility improvement projects, and/or other code related issues.

 - Monitors and oversees the work of external contractors to ensure terms of agreements are met and work is completed satisfactorily.